Siege of Silves (1189): Occupation and spoils

 According to the Narratio, nine castles that had been governed from Silves came into Portuguese hands after the fall of the city: Lagos, Alvor, Portimão, Monchique, Santo Estêvão, Carvoeiro, São Bartolomeu de Messines, Paderne and Carphanabel.
 The last place is unidentified, but may be Cabo de São Vicente or Sagres.
 These were mostly deserted, as their inhabitants had fled to Silves.
 The governor of Albufeira surrendered to the Portuguese for fear of the crusaders.

 Silves was initially occupied by the crusaders while the Portuguese army remained outside.
 This was to allow the crusaders to divide the booty.
 The original agreement with Sancho allocated all the booty to them, but they had agreed during the siege to give some to the king to be distributed to his army.
 Sancho laid claim to the city's grain stores.
-According to the Narratio, the division of the booty descended into commotion and, to avoid an escalation, the leaders of the crusade turned the city over to Sancho, requesting that he assign them a fair portion of what wealth remained in it.
-He did not do this.
+According to the Narratio, the division of the booty descended into commotion and, to avoid an escalation, the leaders of the crusade turned the city over to Sancho, requesting that he assign them a fair portion of what wealth remained in it, which he did not do.

-According to the Narratio, Sancho had promised to bestow a tenth of the conquered lands to the Church of the Holy Sepulchre in compensation for delaying the crusaders but afterwards reneged.
+According to the Narratio, Sancho had also promised to bestow a tenth of the conquered lands to the Church of the Holy Sepulchre in compensation for delaying the crusaders but afterwards reneged.
 He remained at Silves until 12 September, establishing a garrison and appointing his lieutenant as its governor.
-It is generally thought that this is the same unnamed person who was ion command from the beginning of the siege, but Friedrich Kurth argued that the new governor was Álvaro Martins, who is known to have died at Silves in battle with the Muslims sometime before 27 July 1190.
+It is generally thought that this is the same unnamed person who was in command from the beginning of the siege, but Friedrich Kurth argued that the new governor was Álvaro Martins, who is known to have subsequently died at Silves in battle with the Muslims sometime before 27 July 1190.
 Whoever he was, the new governor appointed the Fleming Nicholas as the new bishop of Silves.
 As a result, some Flemish crusaders chose to stay in Silves.
 According to Ralph of Diceto, Nicholas dedicated the mosque as a cathedral on 8 September.
 He also asked the departing crusaders to help the Portuguese besiege Faro, but they refused.
 The author of the Narratio believed that the entire Gharb—including the towns of Faro, Loulé, Cacela, Tavira, Mértola and Serpa—could have been taken if not for Sancho's ill feeling towards the crusaders and the "accursed haste of some of our men."